ruintterra/spark-cassandra-connector/doc/14_data_frames.md

 Through Cassandra Spark Extensions special functions are added to SparkSQL.

-* writetime(col) - If the column represents an actual C* column this will be replaced with the write of that column as in cql.
+* writetime(col) - If the column represents an actual C* column this will be replaced with the writetime of that column as in cql.

 * ttl(col) - Similar to writetime, this will replace a valid C* column reference with a ttl value instead.